singnet/snet-cli/test/README.md

 We have three layers of tests for snet-cli
 * classical unit tests: [unit_tests](unit_tests)
 * functional tests: [functional_tests](functional_tests)
-* integration test of the whole system.
+* integration test for the whole system.
 This test can be found in the separate repository: [platform-pipeline](https://github.com/singnet/platform-pipeline)